-In the footsteps of Caribbean rodents
+In the Footsteps of Caribbean Rodents

-"This question is one of the most challenging mysteries in natural sciences today," emphasizes the paleontologist fromthe Institute of Evolutionary Sciences in Montpellier.
-One mystery hides another: how were these islands formed from a geological point of view?
-"We have already defined the broad outlines, but the contribution of paleontology allows us to refine the scenarios, in particular to specify the timing," explains Philippe Münch, from the Montpellier Geosciences Laboratory.
-Accompanied by paleontologist Laurent Marivaux fromISEM, the two Professors an international team in Puerto Rico in February 2019 to search for clues that would help them advance their investigation.
+“This question is now one of the most challenging mysteries in the natural sciences,” notes the paleontologist fromthe Institute of Evolutionary Sciences in Montpellier.
+A mystery that hides another: how were these islands formed from a geological perspective?
+“We have already outlined the broad patterns, but the contribution of paleontology allows us to refine the scenarios, particularly to pinpoint the timing,” explains Philippe Münch of the Montpellier Geosciences Laboratory.
+Accompanied by paleontologist Laurent Marivaux ofISEM, the two Professors an international team in Puerto Rico in February 2019 to search together for clues that would help them advance the investigation…

 – 30 million years